 Everyone on staff is expected to have an eye on improving the firm's processes.
 Every warehouse worker gets a Netflix subscription so that they understand the service from the customer's perspective and can provide suggestions for improvement.
 Quality management features are built into systems supporting nearly every process at the firm, allowing Netflix to monitor and record the circumstances surrounding any failures.
 When an error occurs, a tiger team of quality improvement personnel swoops in to figure out how to prevent any problems from recurring.
-Each phone call is a cost, not a revenue enhancement, and each error increases the chance that a dissatisfied customer will bolt for a rival.

-Figure 4.5 USPS Hubs Serviced by the Netflix Distribution Center Network
+Each customer complaint that the firm must field is a cost, not a revenue enhancement, and each error increases the chance that a dissatisfied customer will bolt for a rival.
+Figure 4.7 USPS Hubs Serviced by the Netflix Distribution Center Network